Patagonia Frequently Asked Questions

 Once you arrive in Bariloche, we’ll meet you at the airport to take you to our lodge, which is approximately 30 minutes from the airport.

-This is a badass active retreat with 6 full days of activity ahead of you, so if your schedule allows it’s worth coming in a day early.
-We will provide a list of hotels in Bariloche.
-We also recommend a few days in Buenos Aires before or after the retreat (you came all this way, why not make the most of it?), and are happy to offer our suggestions for food, shopping, hotels, and more!
+This is a badass active retreat with 6 full days of activity ahead of you (+1 rest day in between!), so if your schedule allows it’s worth coming in a day early to Buenos Aires, flying to Bariloche on the morning the retreat starts.
+We definitely recommend more time in Buenos Aires before or after the retreat (you came all this way, why not make the most of it?), and are happy to offer our suggestions for food, shopping, hotels, and more!
 Just ask.
+We’ll also post these on our private Facebook group (see last question below).

 What travel documents do I need, and do I need any shots?